The Walk from “We Took the Stairs” — Part 1

 Part 1 (Totals a 1.2 mile round trip)

-From the Sausalito Ferry Terminal walk south on Bridgeway (towards San Francisco, with the Bay on your left) for ½ mile.
+From the Sausalito Ferry pier walk south on Bridgeway (towards San Francisco, with the Bay on your left) for ½ mile.
 After you pass the Al Sybrian sea lion statue on the Bridgeway Promenade, cross over to the uphill side of Bridgeway and look for the double concrete pillars on each side of a stairway adjacent to the tiny Tiffany Park.
-This stairway is actually a continuation of North Street, but it’s a version that only pedestrians can take!
+This stairway is actually a continuation of North Street, but it’s a version that only pedestrians can take! :ogically enough, it’s called the North Street Stairs.

 Start the ascent up the stairway – there are approximately 120 stairs.
 Pause at each of three landings to turn around, admire the view of Richardson Bay and the San Francisco skyline… and catch you breath.
 It’s a great spot for photos.